 The firm has also represented scores of taxpayers with alleged abusive tax shelter investments, and has resolved favorably hundreds of millions of dollars in potential liability arising from these investments.

 Our objective in tax matters is to resolve issues quickly, efficiently, and successfully.
 We seek inventive ways to resolve tax controversies prior to litigation, while always being prepared to take a matter to trial when this is tactically to our client's advantage.
 Our experience encompasses all facets of negotiation with tax authorities, and all phases of tax litigation, including responding to audits, summonses and subpoenas, preparing administrative protests and petitions, discovery, depositions, dispositive motions, trials, and appeals.
 We also represent clients faced with demands for documents or testimony in connection with examinations of other taxpayers.
+We can assist with:

 We handle federal tax matters of public and closely-held corporations, partnerships, and individuals.
 Our clients are drawn from all areas of the United States.
 We represent taxpayers before the Examination Division, Appeals Office, and Collection Division of the Internal Revenue Service.
 Our attorneys frequently try cases in the United States Tax Court, the United States District Courts, and the United States Court of Federal Claims.
 We regularly obtain abatements of penalties, acceptances of offers in compromise, and innocent spouse relief.
 In addition, we are experienced in handling estate and gift tax matters.